A homemade chocolate cake made with einkorn flour. Rich, chocolatey, and perfectly-sweetened, topped with a homemade chocolate buttercream frosting.

 In a large bowl, add the cane sugar and eggs.
 Beat the ingredients, using a mixer on medium speed, for about a minute.

-Stir in the milk mixture (the vinegar and milk) and chocolate mixture (butter and cocoa powder).
+Stir in the milk mixture (the vinegar and milk) and chocolate mixture (butter and cocoa powder) and vanilla extract.

 Add the flour by sifting it first through a sieve and into the bowl.
 Then, stir in the remaining dry ingredients: baking powder, baking soda, and salt.
 Stir just until all the ingredients are well combined.